TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilience.md

 * If the source attribute changes to "alpha" and remains that way for 5 minutes, the Hypervolt must be stuck.
 * For now the automation just notifies me.
 I want to unstick it manually once before trying to automate the procedure.
+* When it happened to me I tried a bunch of things.
+I reloaded the integration, I refreshed the Hypervolt app, I ran the network trouble shooter tool in the app (which said everything was fine), I turned on the kettle so there would be a spike of power imported from grid.
+A few minutes after doing all that in a frenzy of activity it started working again.
+* Since then has happened twice more
+* Second time I tried disabling and reenabling the integration.
+Waited 10 minutes.
+Made no difference.
+Tried the app, this time the trouble shooter reported no connectivity to the device.
+In the end resorted to rebooting it by turning it off and on at the circuit breaker.
+Was OK again after that.
+* Third time happened within 24 hours.
+However, by the time I saw the alert it had started working again.
+Was stuck for about 25 minutes in total.